WorldWideTelescope/wwtdoc-misc/windows-vm-setup.md

 in one of these VMs.

 1. Open up Git Bash and change to a directory where you’ll keep your code checkouts.
-I generally use `$HOME/sw`.
+Something like `C:\WWT` is convenient.
-2. Clone the webclient: `git clone https://github.com/WorldWideTelescope/wwt-web-client.git`.
+2. Clone the webclient: `git clone https://github.com/WorldWideTelescope/wwt-web-client`.
    If you’ve set up SSH keys, you should be able to clone using a `git@github.com` SSH URL instead.
 3. Open up Visual Studio.
 4. Select File → Open → Project/Solution, navigate to your checkout directory,
    and open up `WebClientOnly.sln`.
 5. After you do so, Visual Studio will spin for a bit as it downloads [npm] modules and does other kinds of setup.
+Wait until it has finished.
 6. Use `Ctrl-Shift-B` to build all of the projects in the solution.
 (There’s only one project in this particular example, though.)
-It should spin and succeed!
+It should work for a little while then report success!

 Once you’ve reached this point, you can use Git Bash for your usual version control workflow and Visual Studio to build and test-run changes as needed.
-Welcome to WWT development!
+Welcome to WWT Windows development!

 [npm]: https://www.npmjs.com/